George Chaloupka

-George Jiří Chaloupka OAM, FAHA (6 September 1932 – 18 October 2011) was an expert on Indigenous Australian rock art.
+George Chaloupka OAM, FAHA (born Jiří Chaloupka; 6 September 1932 – 18 October 2011) was a Czech-born Australian art historian and anthropologist.
+He was an expert on Indigenous Australian rock art.
 He identified and documented thousands of rock art sites, and was a passionate advocate for Aboriginal Australian art, as longest continuing art tradition in the world.
 He is especially known for the much-debated assignation of a four-phase style sequence to rock art in Arnhem Land, and the term "Dynamic Figures", which he assigned to rock art described by him in Mirrar country of western Arnhem Land.

 Early life

 Chaloupka was born in Týniště nad Orlicí, Czechoslovakia.
 At the age of 17 he left the country, fleeing the communist regime.
 Arriving in Australia in 1950 as a refugee, he stayed for a number of years in Perth.

 In 1956, with his Noongar wife Janet, son Roman, older brother Milo, Janet's sister Maureen (married to Milo) and nephew Milani, the family set out for the Melbourne Olympics, travelling via Darwin in the Northern Territory, where they ended up staying after numerous car breakdowns.
 George and Janet went on to have two daughters, Eve and Pearl.